 Overview

-Therapy Tribe has created a diverse wellness community.
-Users have the flexibility to participate in the broader conversation or to limit their interactions to their core support group(s).
-This approach ensures members can find the level of interaction and support that best suits their needs.
+The platform features niche “tribes,” focused on topics such as depression, OCD, and HIV/AIDs.
+You can choose to participate in the broader conversation or to limit your interactions to a core support group(s).
+This approach lets you find the level of interaction and support that best suits your needs.

-- Service location: Nationwide
+- Location: Nationwide

-- Therapist or peer-led?
+- Therapist or Peer-led?
 Both

 Pros & Cons